 Usually at this point in our discussion, someone crosses their arms and says something akin to; “Are you trying to kill live theater?” or “The whole reason I go to theater is for the live human connection.”

 This same argument was debunked when pundits predicted that bands would never tour again once music videos became mainstream.
 The opposite occurred as in other cases where digital increased the desire and price for live experiences.
 An overwhelming amount of data supports the fact that digital aids rather than detracts from the desire to experience a show or event live.
-A perfect example stems from the recent Super Bowl, where 110 million people watched the broadcast digitally while 75 thousand avid fans paid 5 to over 100 thousand dollars per seat for the live event experience.
+A perfect example stems from the recent Super Bowl, where 110 million people watched the broadcast digitally while 75,000avid fans paid $5,000 to over $100,000s per seat for the live event experience.
 Rather than arguing the merit of one over the other we chose the answer “E”, all the above.

 Second, we agree that for most theatergoers the current digital representations, even ours, do not replace the experience of seeing a show live on Broadway.
 Thus, we focus on crafting the content to natively embrace traditional entertainment distribution such as stage, screen and headphones while simultaneously developing for the future.
 XR technologies can currently create that sense of presence and human connection that so many seek but we acknowledge that we need more time and investment to evolve the human experience in XR.
 Just as film started by adapting a stage experience with a single camera then evolved to create a robust set of storytelling conventions using sophisticated camera movement, lens choices and editing, we see the next years as a critical time in pioneering the language of theater in XR.
 Most importantly, we see all these advances as a reinforcement for, and an enhancement to, the live experience.